toolness/tap-prettify/README.md

 See the [tap README][] for more guidance on how to use tap to write tests.

+Finally, the `tap-prettify` module inherits everything from the `tap` module, so you can use it as a substitute if needed.

   [tap]: https://github.com/isaacs/node-tap
   [tap README]: https://github.com/isaacs/node-tap#readme